spiral-project/daybed/docs/source/fieldtypes.rst

 * **list**: A list of objects inside another model **Specific parameters:**
+       * *item*: An object that defines the type of the list item
+           * *type*: The type of the item
-       * *fields*: A list of the object's fields.
+           * *hint*: The description of the item

 .. code-block:: json

     {
       "label": "Movie",
       "name": "movie",
       "type": "list",
+      "item": {
+        "type": "object",
+        "hint": "Description of a movie",
         "fields": [
           {
             "label": "Title",